1tablespoonbutter,dairy-free used Smart Balance butter

 Add eggs and pure vanilla extract and beat with your mixer until ingredients are fully combined.

-Add the cinnamon, baking powder, xanthan gum (leave out if your flour blend already has it) and gluten-free flour and mix until ingredients are fully combined.
+Add the cinnamon, nutmeg, salt, baking powder, xanthan gum (leave out if your flour blend already has it) and gluten-free flour and mix until ingredients are fully combined.
 The blondie batter will be sticky.

 Pour the blondie batter into the parchment lined pan.